catherinevee/chm/README.md

+## Purpose

+CHM (Catalyst Health Monitor) is designed to automatically discover, monitor, and manage Cisco Catalyst network infrastructure.
+It provides network engineers with real-time visibility into device health, performance metrics, and configuration status across their entire Catalyst deployment.
+By combining SNMP polling, SSH access, and intelligent alerting, CHM helps prevent network outages, optimize performance, and streamline network operations.

 ## Overview

-CHM (Catalyst Health Monitor) is an enterprise-grade network monitoring platform that provides comprehensive visibility into your network infrastructure.
+CHM is an enterprise-grade network monitoring platform that provides comprehensive visibility into your network infrastructure.
 Built with FastAPI backend and React frontend components, it delivers monitoring, alerting, and discovery capabilities for network operations.

 ### Key Features